Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Introduction

-To this end, several MARL frameworks have been developed \cite{IQL,COMA}.
+Several MARL frameworks have been developed to date \cite{IQL,COMA}.
 A simple framework is to integrate all agents as a single agent with joint state space and action space, where a single-agent RL algorithm is applied \cite{Du21}.
 For instance, a \textit{centralized actor-critic} (CAC) framework using prioritized deep deterministic policy gradient (DDPG) is employed to manage all devices of a residential multi-energy system \cite{CentralAppl}.
-Although this centralized framework theoretically allows the cooperative behaviours across agents, it fails on simple cooperative MARL problems due to \textit{lazy} agents in practice \cite{VDN}.
-Furthermore, the joint action space of the agents increases exponentially with the number of agents, resulting in poor scalability \cite{QMIX}.
-Additionally, the centralized framework needs to collect observations from individual agents and distribute actions to them.
-This relies on high-quality real-time communication and poses a threat to the privacy of the agents.
+Although this fully centralized framework theoretically allows cooperative behaviors across individual agents, it fails on simple cooperative MARL problems due to \textit{lazy} agents in practice \cite{VDN}.
+Furthermore, the joint action space expands exponentially as the number of agents increases, leading to poor scalability \cite{QMIX}.
+Additionally, the centralized paradigm requires collecting local observations from all agents during the online execution phase, which imposes high demands on real-time communication.
+A remedy is \textit{distributed actor-critic} framework \cite{Distributed_AC}, in which each agent can access the observations of its neighbors via distributed communications networks.

-Above-mentioned constraints necessitate the decentralized policies that depend only on agents’ local observations.
+In this work, we pursue fully decentralized policies depending only on local observations of agents.
 A straightforward framework to learn decentralized policies is to train the agents independently \cite{IQL}.
-For example, an \textit{independent actor-critic} (IAC) framework using proximal policy optimization (PPO) approach is adopted to optimize a multi-household energy management scheme \cite{Zhang19}.
-The independent Q-learning is applied to the demand response programs for different components in residential buildings \cite{IndependentAppl}.
-From the perspective of a single agent in such a framework, the behaviours and policies of other agents cannot be captured \cite{COMA}.
-Thus, each agent interacts with a non-stationary environment where the learning process becomes highly unstable.
+For example, an \textit{independent actor-critic} (IAC) framework using the proximal policy optimization (PPO) algorithm is adopted to optimize a multi-household energy management scheme \cite{Zhang19}, while the independent Q-learning is applied to the demand response programs for different components in residential buildings \cite{IndependentAppl}.
+From the perspective of a single agent in such a framework, the behaviors and policies of other agents are not observable \cite{COMA}.
+Consequently, even if an agent's own policy remains unchanged, the global reward function it receives varies with the policies of other agents.
+Thus, each agent interacts with a non-stationary environment, making the learning process highly unstable.